 This lab course is designed to be taken with CS200.
 Students will learn basic knowledge in operating computers.
 Topics include: the basics of hardware and software, operating systems, computer networks, Internet technologies, programming, software applications.
-Pre-requisite: None Co-requisite: CS200

 CS206 Introduction to UNIX/Linux